Tondiraba Ice Arena

 Katerina Veerde, Katrin Kapanen, Tanel Trepp, Aleksei Petrov, Alice Laanemägi, Meelis Vanker, Priit Hamer

 Tallinn Sports and Youth Department

-Tondiraba Ice Arena is the first phase of a large sports complex in Lasnamäe, a prefab residential district in Tallinn which was mainly built during the Soviet occupation in 1970–1980s.
-Lasnamäe’s infrastructure as well as public facilities which initially remained largely un-built, have been actively developed by the municipality during the last decade.
+Tondiraba Ice Arena is the first phase of a larger sports complex in Lasnamäe, a residential district of Tallinn which was mainly built out of prefab materials during the Soviet occupation in 1970–1980s.
+Lasnamäe’s infrastructure as well as public facilities, which initially remained lacking due to the ailing Soviet economic situation, started to be actively developed by the municipal government during the 2010s.

-Tondiraba Ice Arena comprises two ice-rinks and a multi-purpose main arena which in addition to ice skating and hockey can be also used for basketball, volleyball and other disciplines or concerts and other cultural gatherings.
-Exterior walls were built of custom-made reinforced concrete panels into which window openings of various sizes were cast.
-The openings create a lively pattern on facades and provide interior spaces with natural light.
-The building looks especially impressive at night when the light flows from the thousands of windows randomly scattered over its facade.
-The abundance of windows was inspired by the apartment buildings that surround the complex.
+Tondiraba Ice Arena contains two ice-rinks and a multi-purpose main arena, which can in addition to ice skating and hockey be also used for basketball, volleyball and other sports but also concerts or other cultural events.
+Exterior walls are constructed with custom-made reinforced concrete panels with various cast windows of varying size.
+The openings create a lively pattern on facades and provide natural light for the interior.
+The building looks especially impressive at night when the light flows from the thousands of windows randomly scattered all over its facade.
+The abundance of windows is inspired by the multitude of apartment buildings that surround the complex.

-A remarkable structural solution was used for the main arena – huge wooden girders with the span of 62 meters cover the central stage of events.
-Natural wood has been used extensively all over the interior helping to soften the combination of grey concrete and black metal that also dominate the interior.
-With the Tondiraba Ice Arena Kadarik Tüür Architects demonstrate how playful but pragmatic contemporary architecture can be successfully used for enlivening the existing urban situation.
+Huge wooden girders with a span of 62 metres cover the central stage of events.
+Natural wood has been used extensively all over the interior, which helps to soften the grey concrete and black metal that dominate the interior.
+Tondiraba Ice Arena by Kadarik Tüür Architects demonstrates how playful but pragmatic contemporary architecture can successfully enlive a mundane urban setting.